-Betsy Shirley is associate editor at Sojourners magazine.
+Betsy Shirley is the editor of sojo.net.
 She rejoined the editorial staff of Sojourners in 2015 after previously serving as an editorial assistant from 2010-2011.
-She holds an M.Div. from Yale Divinity School and a B.A. in English from Butler University.
+She holds a M.Div. from Yale Divinity School and a B.A. in English from Butler University.

-When she’s not cooking up story ideas for an award-winning magazine of faith and social justice, Betsy enjoys historical walking tours, board games, and sitting around campfires.
+When she’s not cooking up story ideas for an award-winning publication of faith and social justice, Betsy enjoys walking tours, refinishing furniture, and sitting around campfires.

 Posts By This Author